davekw/tweetStream/README.md

 # tweetStream
-giving the ability to stream live twitter feed afk
+Uses twitter API for  the ability to live stream both your twitter feed